radixdlt/incentives-distribution/README.md

 | `dapp_definition` | `Address` | dapp definition address of incentives |

 ### The Account Locker
-You can skip this if you instantiated without creating a new locker.
-Make sure to add the storer rule to the already existing locker though (see 1b of setup)!
+You can skip this if you're reusing an existing locker that already has metadata set.
+Make sure to add the storer rule to the locker though (see step 1 of setup)!

 |field| type | description |
 |--|--|--|